Georgia Public Broadcasting: WRAS-Atlanta controversy

-On May 6, 2014, Georgia State University announced an arrangement allowing Georgia Public Broadcasting to program the University's station WRAS ("Album 88") from 5 a.m. to 7 p.m. daily, leaving 7 p.m. to 5 a.m. as the only remaining student airtime.
+On May 6, 2014, Georgia State University announced an arrangement allowing Georgia Public Broadcasting to program the university's station WRAS ("Album 88") from 5 a.m. to 7 p.m. daily, leaving 7 p.m. to 5 a.m. as the only remaining student airtime.
 This took effect on June 29.
 In exchange, GPB promised to provide internships at GPB for GSU students and other media collaborations between the two institutions, with WRAS broadcasting a separate feed from the main statewide network.
 The announcement immediately prompted intense opposition and denunciations from WRAS listeners, staffers, and GSU alumni, going so far as evoking a protest at GSU's commencement ceremony, a social media campaign with the tag #savewras, and a petition with more than 10,000 signatories on Change.org.
 Some of them have made accusations of secrecy and even illegality surrounding the transaction as they protested that the alternative rock format was unique to the Atlanta market (despite the presence of another college station in the area, WREK, licensed to the Georgia Institute of Technology) and that it was being displaced by programming that largely duplicated offerings on WABE.
 This has led to a public effort to boycott GPB and its underwriters.

 Despite these protests, the network announced plans to increase news and talk programming later in 2014 to cater to WRAS listeners.

 Programming

 Most of the stations presently air a mix of classical music, and news and talk programming sourced from NPR; however, some stations carry select locally produced programming.
 WRAS airs NPR news and talk programming during the hours that GPB programs it.

-Previously, GPB Radio was transmitter over the second audio program feed of GPB's television stations at most times prior to the 2009 digital television transition.
+Previously, GPB Radio was transmitted over the second audio program feed of GPB's television stations at most times prior to the 2009 digital television transition.
 GPB Radio is still audible through this function on DirecTV, but not GPB's digital television stations or on cable for unknown reasons.

 GPB Radio stations in southern and southeastern Georgia also relay hurricane evacuation information for listeners approaching or leaving Georgia's Atlantic Coast or the Florida Panhandle.
 Signs along interstate and other major highways in the region direct the evacuee to the nearest GPB Radio station carrying the emergency information.